Air Purifier for Mold: Learn How it Kills the Fungus

-Mold can be found virtually anywhere in your home.
-They live off any organic matter and thrive in humid, warm environments.
+Mold grows on host surfaces and can be found virtually anywhere in your home.
+Molds live off any organic matter and thrive in humid, warm environments.
 This includes places like basements, bathroom walls, ceilings, window sills, and on food.
 One type of mold that we often see in our homes is mildew, which thrives in places like the shower or tiles around a kitchen sink.
-Mold can also grow in places we don't normally think of, such as in our clothing and shoes, or on our pets, or even on our own bodies.
+Mold can also grow in places we don’t normally think of, such as in our clothing and shoes, on our pets, or even on our own bodies.

-There are many ways to check for mold and several ways you can help combat the problem, most notably with the use of mold air purifiers for killing the fungi. .
-Using air purifiers for mold can be effective, as they capture and remove allergens and mold spores from the air.
-However air purifiers mainly capture and remove airborne mold, helping to prevent its growth in the home.
+There are many ways to check for mold and several ways you can help combat the problem, most notably with the use of mold air purifiers that kill airborne mold spores.

 Health Effects of Mold

-Mold spores are so small and invisible, which is why it is hard to tell when they're present.
-However, if you have been affected by mold you might notice certain symptoms arise.
-These include everything from scratchy throat, itchy eyes, and sneezing to more severe cases of coughing and wheezing.
+Mold spores are so small and invisible, it’s hard to tell when they’re present.
+However, if you have been affected by mold you might start to notice certain symptoms.
+These include everything from a scratchy throat, itchy eyes, and sneezing to more severe cases of coughing and wheezing.
 In the case of wheezing, it is important to get checked out by your doctor as it could be a sign of asthma.

-Mold can be very tricky and difficult to remove, and having an air purifier in each room of your home can help tremendously.
-Mold air purifiers are an easy and cost effective way to capture & kill the fungi. .
-They filter mold spores and eliminate them from the air.
-But molds sometime prove to be stubborn when they are already growing on surfaces and are blown in from outside.
+But molds sometimes prove to be stubborn when they are already growing on surfaces and are blown in from outside.
 Both of these factors make it virtually impossible to get rid of mold permanently.
 However, when a mold air purifier is running it helps to ensure that the air you are breathing is as healthy and clean as possible.
-Finding a quiet, reliable, and energy efficient air purifier for mold isn't as challenging a task as in previous years.
+Finding a quiet, reliable, and energy efficient air purifier for mold isn’t as challenging a task as in previous years.

 Best Type of Air Purifiers for Killing Mold

 While most air purifiers have been proven to be effective at removing mold, the most effective are those with a HEPA filter.
-HEPA, which stands for high efficiency particulate air, is able to capture over 99.97% of tiny particles and almost 100% of all larger particles.
+HEPA filters are able to capture 99% – 99.97% of tiny particles, depending on the type, and can capture almost 100% of all larger particles.
 HEPA filters are able to capture particles as small as 0.3 microns.
-Because most mold spores are between 1-20 microns, the HEPA filters are able to accurately filter these mold spores from the air.
+Because most mold spores are between 1-20 microns, the HEPA filters are able to accurately filter mold spores from the air.